FasterXML/jackson-jr/README.md

 Jackson jr is a compact alternative to full [Jackson Databind](../../../jackson-databind) component.
 It implements a subset of functionality, for example for cases where:

-1. Size of jar matters (`jackson-jr-objects` size is a bit over 100 kB)
+1. Size of jar matters (`jackson-jr-objects` is bit over 100 kB)
-2. Startup time matters (jackson-jr has very low initialization overhead)
+2. Startup time matters (`jackson-jr` has very low initialization overhead)

 In addition to basic datatypes (core JDK types like `List`s, `Map`s, wrapper types), package supports reading and writing of standard Java Beans (implementation that mimics standard JDK Bean Introspection): that is, subset of POJOs that define setters/getters and/or `public` fields.
-(with 2.11 and above there is even optional support for a subset of Jackson annotations!)
+And with 2.11 there is even optional support for a subset of Jackson annotations via optional `jackson-jr-annotatin-support` extension.

-Jackson jr also adds  `composer` implementation that can be used to construct JSON output with builder-style API, but without necessarily having to build an in-memory representation: instead, it can directly use `streaming-api` for direct output.
+Jackson-jr also adds  `composer` implementation that can be used to construct JSON output with builder-style API, but without necessarily having to build an in-memory representation: instead, it can directly use `streaming-api` for direct output.
 It is also possible to build actual in-memory